 Continuing Studies offers senior learners many opportunities to engage your mind, including:

-- Noncredit classes where you can join others learning music, history, writing and more.
+- Noncredit classes where you can join others learning history, languages, writing and more.

 - Senior Guest Auditing of UW–Madison Courses.
 Wisconsin residents (as defined by state statute) age 60+ can audit non-participatory lecture courses at UW–Madison for free with the instructor’s approval.
 (Note: this does not include online classes or labs.)
 Wisconsin residents under 60 may audit credit courses for a per-credit fee.
 Admission to the university and instructor approval are required before auditors can enroll.

 - PLATO (Participatory Learning And Teaching Organization) is a senior learning organization that offers opportunities for members to actively engage their minds and connect with each other through participatory learning experiences.